List of Hollyoaks characters introduced in 2024: Rex Gallagher

 Rex Gallagher, portrayed by Jonny Labey, made his first appearance on 14 June 2024.
 Rex is introduced as a criminal rival against Warren Fox (Jamie Lomas) as part of Warren's ongoing torture of Ste Hay (Kieron Richardson) after he accidentally murdered Warren's daughter Ella Richardson (Erin Palmer) in a hit-and-run on the Dee Valley bypass back in January 2024.
 Labey was already notable prior to accepting the role for his work in soap rival EastEnders after he was cast as Paul Coker in 2015.
 His casting was initially heavily speculated on 16 May 2024 after a group photo of the actors on-set was posted on social media with Labey spotted on-set.
 The characters name and casting details were then further announced on 4 June 2024.
 Daniel Kilkelly from Digital Spy branded the character as "villainous".

 Labey (pictured) has portrayed Rex since 2024.

 Speaking of the audition process, Labey mentioned he had previously auditioned "a few years back" but another opportunity landed for him.
 He positively applauded the production team for their development on the current characters.
 Labey teased Rex was "terrifying" and "brilliant", claiming it was something to "get his teeth sunk into".
 He added he was pleased to be cast as Rex, and when he was first told about Rex it was "along the lines of 'mad, bad and dangerous'".
 Rex is characterised as an unpredictable, conniving and complicated character, with his scenes being described as "harrowing".
 The character "thrives of confrontation" as Rex seems to "love it" whereas Labey joked that "squaring up to Warren was a bit of a big gulp in the throat".
 Labey teased a possible relationship between Rex and Ste, saying the relationship is a turbulent one and Ste is over-intrigued by Rex.
 He added that Ste will not know of Rex's real intentions or what he may be after.

 Praising his co-star's, he added working with Richardson and Lomas were "great" and "fun", adding he "felt in safe hands" with the both.
 Labey teased a link and connection with pre-established character Hannah Ashworth (Emma Rigby) as the pair had both done numerous scenes together, adding it was "nice to have a connection" with another Hollyoaks character prior to his arrival.
 His arrival was set to kick off after meeting Hannah.
 When asked if he is going to stick around in the village, he answered that he couldn't say however an opportunity "opened".

+Labey appeared in the 30th anniversary episodes in late October 2025 and was part of a combined cast of Hollyoaks and Brookside characters.

+In an unannounced exit, Rex was shot by an unknown assailant on 15 July 2026.
+The character’s death was confirmed in the following episode, airing on 20 July 2026.